JaimyCodeZapp/alteza/README.md

 ## Setup

-After cloning the repo you have to follow the following steps to setup the application locally
+After cloning the repo follow these steps to setup the application locally.
+The application will be accessible on http://alteza.test and the admin dashboard on http://alteza.test/admin.

+### Prerequisites

+-   Composer
+-   Docker
+-   Docker Compose

 #### Install composer dependencies